EddieMjiyakho/Music_Player/README.md

 ## 🧠 Concepts Practiced

-This project gives you hands-on experience with:
+This project gave me hands-on experience with:

 - JavaScript's `find()`, `map()`, `forEach()`, and `join()` methods
 - DOM manipulation for real-time UI changes
 - Handling browser audio API with `<audio>` elements

-## 🖼️ Preview

-(Include screenshots or a screen recording here if you like)

 ## 🔧 How to Run